Skip to Main Content

 Women who take HRT should be aware that they need regular mammogram screenings, because HRT increases breast cancer density, making mammograms more difficult to read.

 Infertility and Infertility Treatments.
 Despite some concerns that infertility treatments using the drug clomiphene may increase the risk for breast cancer, most studies do not show an association.
 Some studies indicate that ovulation induction with clomiphene may actually decrease breast cancer risk.
-(Clomphine is related to tamoxifen, a drug that is used for breast cancer prevention in high-risk women.)
+(Clomiphine is related to tamoxifen, a drug that is used for breast cancer prevention in high-risk women.)

 Certain breast conditions may increase the risk for breast cancer: